 View by Themes

 When viewing by Themes on the 'Survey results' page, there are some additional steps you can take to understand the results.
+If survey settings allow, you can also respond to feedback using the Themes view.

 1️⃣ Easily see how many questions were asked for each theme.
+To expand and view the questions for each theme, click 'View questions (#)'.

 2️⃣ Click on 'Theme details' under the theme itself to see the theme definition, the score meaning, and suggested actions to increase this theme's score going forward.